Offset smokers are special in their own kind of way. They are built to have more focus on adding extra flavours while cooking.

 This means, if you get the heat in the smoker right, your food will have the right temperatures and level of good smoke cooking it.

 Cooking food with this equipment follows the same procedure as many other smokers do, hence this should be easy for even an entry-level user to use.

-They usually are a long chamber grill, with a smoker box on one end and a chimney on another end.
+They usually have a long chamber grill, with a smoker box on one end and a chimney on another end.
 Fire is created in the smoker box, heats through the chamber that the food is placed on and then smokes out through the chimney.

-Therefore, the food doesn’t cook on a direct fire, it is rather done by heat and smoke generated from the fire box.
+Therefore, the food doesn’t cook on a direct fire, it is rather done by heat and smoke generated from the firebox.